 I've been making my own dairy-free coffee creamer for years.
-I keep a few staple ingredients on-hand and leave the unwanted additives behind.
-This is a dairy-free recipe that allows you to swap, add, or omit any ingredients to fit your taste.
+I keep a few staple ingredients on hand and leave the unwanted additives behind.
+This dairy-free recipe lets you swap, add, or omit ingredients to suit your taste or season.

 For years, I used different variations of coconut milk creamer.
 But I was always disappointed in the lack of offerings at the grocers.
 After a lot of testing, I created the best coconut milk creamer recipe that stores easily and tastes better than store-bought!